Judge: Minor leaguers work year-round, MLB violated wage law | MLB | Journal Gazette

 RONALD BLUM | Associated Press

-NEW YORK — A federal judge ruled that minor leaguers are year-round employees who work during training time and found Major League Baseball violated Arizona state minimum wage law and is liable for triple damages.
+NEW YORK -- A federal judge ruled that minor leaguers are year-round employees who work during training time, finding Major League Baseball violated Arizona state minimum wage law and is liable for triple damages.

 Spero unsealed a 181-page ruling Tuesday night in a lawsuit filed eight years ago.
 He ruled minor leaguers should be paid for travel time to road games in the California League and to practice in Arizona and Florida.